SovnSkyrim/AmongSovngardesStars/README.md

 ## Removing the Modlist

 You can just remove the MO2 folder and be done with it.
 SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.

+## My character is blocked in the air when trying to dodge!

+Simply press G (or your swap dodge key) two times to reset it.

+## I'm moving backward like a fucking snail!

+Behavior of 360 Walk and Run Plus, just deactivate it in the MCM if it bothers you, but your capes in game will clip through your feets.

 ## Credits and Thanks